LightQv/Pokedex/README.md

 # Welcome to my Pokedex
-By LightQv
+*By LightQv*

-As a practice project, I did a Pokedex builded with React.js.
+As a first personal project, I did a Pokedex to practice React.js.

 All the data are fetched from https://pokeapi.co.

+I builded the project using *vite.js* and I also used *axios*, *react-router-dom* and *react-chartjs-2*.